 Storm, like Spark Streaming, is used to support in-memory processing of unbounded stream data, one tuple at a time.

-- Computations and transformation via Bolts - Well suited to support MDT command message Transforms, Data Cleaning, Data Quality, and loads into LineageDB and Index service.
+- Computations and transformation via Bolts - Well suited to support command message transforms, and writes into LineageDB and Index service.

 Storm Trident is used to support in-memory micro-batch processing of streams.